adlewic/translations/README.md

-Translations of Muonium Cloud.
+Translations of Muonium.

-You can contribute to help us to translate Muonium Cloud in many languages.
+You can contribute to help us to translate Muonium in many languages.

 If you don't know how to use Git to contribute, you can download the zip file and send us your modifications at : quantacloud@protonmail.ch with this object : "[TRANSLATION CONTRIB] [$LANGUAGE(S)]"